asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 E: 5.003972 0001 0094 0000	# EV_KEY / KEY_PROG1            0
 E: 5.003972 0000 0000 0000	# ------------ SYN_REPORT (0) ---------- +0ms
 ```
-- Discovered `EV_MSC / MSC_SCAN` value use in hexa format in config aswell as appropriate key to which you want bind that key, for example:
+- Discovered `EV_MSC / MSC_SCAN` value use in hexa format in config as well as appropriate key to which you want to bind that key, for example:

 ```
 from libevdev import EV_KEY